livecycle/preevy/site/docs/integrations/docker-extension.md

 ## Overview

 The Livecycle Docker Extension enables you to share your local development environment with your team, so you can get feedback much earlier in the development workflow, without the hassle of staging environments or CI builds.
-The Livecycle Docker extension embeds a standalone version of the Preevy CLI that which provides all the network and collaboration capabilities.
+The Livecycle Docker extension embeds a standalone version of the Preevy CLI, which provides all the network and collaboration capabilities.
 The extension creates a Preevy profile which can also be used to provision ephemeral environments.

 ## Key Features